Castrol: History

-left a job at Vacuum Oil to start a new business in London, selling lubricants for trains and heavy machinery.
-The company launched its first lubricant in 1906.
-The new business was established in Cheapside in London to commercialise lubricants for trains and other heavy machinery.
-Eight former Vacuum Oil employees joined Wakefield in his new company.
+left a job at Vacuum Oil to start a new business selling lubricants for trains and heavy machinery.

+Eight Vacuum Oil employees joined Wakefield, and the company launched its first lubricant in 1906.

-In early 20th. century, Wakefield Co. developed lubricants especially suited for automobiles and aeroplanes.
+In early 20th century, Wakefield Co. developed lubricants especially suited for automobiles and aeroplanes.
 The brand "Castrol" originated after researchers added measured amounts of castor oil (a vegetable oil derived from castor beans) to their lubricant formulations.

 By 1960, the name of the motor oil had eclipsed the company's name itself so "CC Wakefield & Company" became "Castrol Limited".
 In 1966, Castrol was acquired by company Burmah Oil, which was renamed "Burmah-Castrol".
 Burmah-Castrol was purchased by London-based multinational BP (then, "BP Amoco plc") in 2000.

 At the time of purchase, Burmah-Castrol had a turnover of nearly £3 billion with operating profits of £284 million.
 The company also had 18,000 employees worldwide, with operations in 55 countries.
 Respectively, BP Amoco had 80,400 employees worldwide and revenues of more than £63 billion.

 While Burmah's operations folded into the group, Castrol has remained as a subsidiary of BP.

-On 28 February 2023, Castrol unveiled the new logo for the first time in 17 years, aimed at better reflecting its unique positioning in the market and the opportunities it sees in meeting the changing needs of customers.
+Products

+Lubricants

+Castrol is a leading manufacturer of lubricants and offers a broad range of products for various applications.
+The exact names of the product groups and types are :